assemble/generator-assemble/content/templates/lorem.md

-> Want to know more about my background?
-Yes?
-That's great!
-You came to the right place.
+> Want to know more about our project?
+Well that's great, you came to the right place!

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.